junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 7448

-> by striking “special trial judge which are allowable” and inserting “magistrate judge of the Tax Court which are allowable”; and
+> by striking “special trial judge which are allowable” and inserting “magistrate judge of the Tax Court which are allowable”, and

 | | |
 |---|---|